sdmirch/instagram-influencer-graph/README.md

 ## Business Question

-If a company is marketing a niche product, it may not be a wise idea to request promotion from someone with a large (millions) social media following - it is clear that they have been solicited to sponsor certain brands or items, and therefore seems less authentic.
-To market to a smaller audience, it may be more affordable and effective to identify a “power-middle” influencer, who would be able to market to a smaller, intimate audience.
-These influencers will be more influential to the smaller but more loyal following they have amassed.
+Requesting promotion of a product from a celebrity with a large (millions) social media following is not just expensive - it is obvious to followers that they have been solicited to sponsor certain brands or items, and therefore seems less authentic.
+To market to a smaller, targeted audience, it is more affordable and effective to identify a “power-middle” influencer.
+These influencers will be more influential to their intimate and loyal following they have amassed.

 How do you find power-middle influencers who will be the most influential to the group of people you are trying to target?

 ## Data Understanding and Preparation